 - Open sores (ulcers) on the legs and feet, commonly during adulthood.
 These ulcers can be very painful and heal slowly.
 Some may last for years.

 - Eye damage.
 Long-term vision problems may result from blocked blood flow in the inner lining of the eye (retina).

 - A lung problem called pulmonary hypertension where blood pressure is very high in the lungs.

 What Increases Your Risk

 People who inherit one defective hemoglobin S gene and one normal hemoglobin A gene have sickle cell trait.
-They don't have symptoms of sickle cell disease nor do their bodies make sickled blood cells.
-But they have a 50% chance of passing the defective hemoglobin S gene to each of their children.
+They don't have symptoms of sickle cell disease, and their bodies don't make sickled blood cells.
+But they have a 1-out-of-2 (50%) chance of passing the defective hemoglobin S gene to each of their children.

 - If both parents have sickle cell trait, each of their children will have a 1-out-of-4 (25%) chance of having sickle cell disease.

 - If one parent has sickle cell disease (has two genes for making hemoglobin S) and the other has sickle cell trait (has one hemoglobin S gene and one normal hemoglobin A gene), each of their children will have a 1-out-of-2 (50%) chance of having sickle cell disease and a 1-out-of-2 (50%) chance of having sickle cell trait.